 The Company has evaluated subsequent events to determine if events or transactions occurring after the balance sheet date through the date the financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required potential adjustment to or disclosure in the financial statements and has concluded that all such events that would require recognition or disclosure have been recognized or disclosed.
+Based upon this review, the Company did not identify any subsequent events that would have required potential adjustment to or disclosure in the financial statements and has concluded that all such events that would require recognition or disclosure have been recognized or disclosed, except as noted below.